KhaylaPaws/KreationsModpack/README.md

 # Kreation Modpack
 ### By KhaylaPaws
 Vanilla Adjacent modpack for fabric 1.21.
 There are 3 versions to download, Client, Server, and AIO.
+[MODRINTH](https://modrinth.com/modpack/kreationmodpack)

-**IMPORTANT: there is a curseforge mod required: https://www.curseforge.com/minecraft/mc-mods/villagers-respawn**
+IMPORTANT: there is a curseforge mod required: https://www.curseforge.com/minecraft/mc-mods/villagers-respawn

-**I do not have distribution rights, please download this one manually.
-I am sorry for inconvenience.**
+I do not have distribution rights, please download this one manually.
+I am sorry for inconvenience.

-**IMPORTANT: there is a modified modrinth mod: https://modrinth.com/mod/woodenarmor**
+IMPORTANT: there is a modified modrinth mod: https://modrinth.com/mod/woodenarmor

-**I have distribution rights, no need to download it seperatly.
+I have distribution rights, no need to download it seperatly.
 The only modification is to the lang/en_us file to rename oak_armor to wooden_armor.
-You can veiw the github [HERE] (https://github.com/jexline/exline-mods-issues/issues/55)**
+You can veiw the github [HERE] (https://github.com/jexline/exline-mods-issues/issues/55)

 The core mods change the following:
 - Everyones favorite performance mods